alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 1. Download and install docker toolbox.
 Use all the default settings for the installation. https://www.docker.com/products/docker-toolbox

+2. This should have install `Docker Quickstart` icon on your desktop.

+Whenever we say open terminal in this lab guide, please open `Docker Quickstart` on windows.

+**Do not open the command line**

 ###Exercise-2
 ####Working with Docker Machine Utility